 Compliance with Form PF filing requirements will be implemented in two stages.
 A private fund adviser with \$5 billion or more in assets under management attributable to either hedge funds, liquidity funds or private equity funds must file Form PF following its first fiscal year or fiscal quarter, as applicable, ending on or after June 15, 2012.
-For all other private fund advisers, the filing requirements begin following their first fiscal year or fiscal year or fiscal or after June 15, 2012.
+For all other private fund advisers, the filing requirements begin following their first fiscal year or fiscal quarter, as applicable, ending on or after December 15, 2012.